 8. Take a TV Break

-There's likely to be a lot of television watching over the next few weeks.
-Each time a commercial comes on, Dugger suggests picking a few exercises — sit-ups, planks, push-ups, lunges, etc. — and doing 20 seconds on and 20 seconds off until your show starts up again.
+There's likely been a lot of television watching over the last few months.
+Moving forward, each time a commercial comes on, pick a few exercises — sit-ups, planks, push-ups, lunges, etc. — and do 20 seconds on and 20 seconds off until your show starts up again, Dugger says.

 More of a Netflix-and-chill type?
 Either work out during the show or tell yourself you'll do a dumbbell complex in between episodes.
 That involves performing a series of movements that complement each other back-to-back in a circuit without putting the weight down, Dugger says.
 Try this one:

 - 5 Romanian deadlifts